CliMA/CloudMicrophysics.jl/docs/src/IceNucleationParcel0D.md

   freezing on dust.
 The model is run three times using the `"MohlerAF_Deposition"` approach for 30 minutes simulation time, (shown by three different colors on the plot).
-Between each run the water vapor specific humidity is changed, while keeping all other state variables the same as at the last time step of the previous run.
+Between each run the specific humidity is changed, while keeping all other state variables the same as at the last time step of the previous run.
 The prescribed vertical velocity is equal to 3.5 cm/s.